 Skin incision

-An oblique incision through skin and subcutaneous tissue is made, extending from the mastoid process to a point just below the angle of the mandible.
+A vertical incision through the skin and subcutaneous tissue is made, extending from just below the ear lobe towards the mandibular angle.
+It should be made parallel to the posterior border of the mandible.

 Dissection